wren-lang/wren/doc/site/getting-started.markdown

 ## Running scripts

 The standalone interpreter can also load scripts from files and run them.
 Just pass the name of the script to wren.
-Copy and paste this into a file named `my_first_script.wren`:
+Create a file named `my_first_script.wren` in your favorite text editor and paste this into it:

     :::dart
     for (yPixel in 0...24) {